The Desert Rats (film): Inaccuracies

 The title of the film is a misnomer: The "Desert Rats" were actually the British 7th Armoured Division, the name coming from their jerboa shoulder flash.
-The Australian 9th Division besieged at Tobruk were denigrated as being "caught like rats in a trap" by German propaganda, the Australians calling themselves "the Rats of Tobruk" with pride as a result.
+The Australian 9th Division besieged at Tobruk were denigrated as being "caught like rats in a trap" by German propaganda, the Australians proudly calling themselves "the Rats of Tobruk" as a result.

-Also, Erwin Rommel is described as a field marshal at the time of the siege when he was actually a lieutenant-general; he would become a field marshal in June 1942, after the fall of Tobruk.
+Also, Rommel is described as a field marshal at the time of the siege when he was actually a lieutenant-general (equivalent to a British major-general); he would become a field marshal in June 1942, after the fall of Tobruk.